How does a ceremony run?

 This is the part where we pronounce you to be married!
-I’ll say something along the lines of:
+You're probably familiar with how this part goes -

-It is now my absolute honour to pronounce you husband and wife/ wife and wife/ husbands together/ partners for life/ married…
+it's the "I now pronounce you husband and wife/ wife and wife/ husbands together/ partners for life/ married…" part!

-But I’ll tailor it to what you want to be referred to, and the style of your ceremony.
+I’ll tailor it to your preference and the style of your ceremony.

 “You may now kiss”